torch/nn/doc/criterion.md

 ```

 Creates a criterion that measures the loss given  an input `x` = `{x1, x2}`, a table of two `Tensor`s, and a `Tensor` label `y`  with values 1 or -1.
-This is used for measuring whether two inputs are similar or dissimilar, using the cosine distance, and is typically used for learning nonlinear embeddings or semi-supervised learning.
+This is used for measuring whether two inputs are similar or dissimilar, using the cosine similarity, and is typically used for learning nonlinear embeddings or semi-supervised learning.

 `margin` should be a number from `-1` to `1`, `0` to `0.5` is suggested.
 `Forward` and `Backward` have to be used alternately.
 If `margin` is missing, the default value is `0`.